 He moved around the country, but in the last few years of his life was in the West Midlands – mainly Worcestershire.
 On the 5th July 2016, Cardon’s body was found on the banks of the River Severn next to Worcestershire County Cricket Club by a warden of the club.

 Unfortunately, it took months to identify it was Cardon, as his body was ‘partially mummified’ and it took 3 separate parts of his remains to formally identify him.
-Since the news broke in October 2016 in the Worcester News, the Hugo’s Earthquake Campaign has been working tirelessly to ensure that people and organisations are held accountable.
+Since the news broke in October 2016 in the Worcester News, the campaign has been working tirelessly to ensure that people and organisations are held accountable.

-Since Justice For Cardon started, the Campaign has submitted Freedom of Information requests for data, asked for 3 reviews into his death (only one has been carried out), been heavily featured in the local press, had national media coverage and are committed to getting a formal Safeguarding Adults Review into his death.
+Since Justice For Cardon started, the Campaign has submitted Freedom of Information requests for data, asked for 3 reviews into his death (only one has been carried out), been heavily featured in the local press, had national media coverage and eventually got a Safeguarding Adults Review.

 'Justice For Cardon'